About Us

 • Connect Carver County’s Public and Community Support Entities facilities both in and out of the County (cities, public schools, transit, townships, primary healthcare and colleges, etc.)

-• Provide a middle mile fiber network that allows service providers we partner with to provide high speed last mile internet access to the businesses and residents in the County (primarily Metronet then Arvig)
+• Provide a middle mile fiber network that allows service providers we partner with to provide high speed last mile internet access to the businesses and residents in the County (currently Metronet and Arvig)

 • Use our middle mile fiber network for collaboration opportunities for the benefit of fiber connectivity in the region, both public and private

 The initial CarverLink Network consisted of approximately 89 miles of the base ring and 33 miles of lateral middle mile fiber that provided last mile connections to upwards of 80+ public and community anchor institution locations.
-Since its inception, the CarverLink Network has been expanding both our transport capacity as well our physical middle mile network and, as of 2023, has use of approximately 900+ miles of fiber throughout Carver County and the surrounding local area that is now used to connect 260+ last mile public and community support locations.
+Since its inception, the CarverLink Network has been expanding both our transport capacity as well our physical middle mile network and, as of 2024, owns or has use of 1050+ miles of fiber throughout Carver County and the surrounding local area that is now used to connect 280+ last mile public and community support locations.

 CarverLink directly provides services to public entities and several community support organizations within Carver County, including the County, cities, public schools, a college, townships, housing and transit authorities, hospitals, and primary medical clinics.
 CarverLink provides these entities with dark fiber and lit fiber services in the form of internet bandwidth.